Zombiegoblin4/Powerfull-AI-prompts/README.md

-# Powerfull-AI-prompts
+# Powerful-AI-prompts
-This repo contains my utlimate and most powerfull AI prompts to improve your AI expierience!
+This repo contains my ultimate and most powerful AI prompts to improve your AI expierience!